-A first-generation college student is an individual who is the first in their family to attend and graduate from college.
-This means that their parents, grandparents, or other family members did not have the opportunity to earn a bachelor's degree or higher.
+A first-generation student is defined as a student who did not have at least one parent complete a bachelor's degree.
 First-generation students often face unique challenges and barriers to success in college, including a lack of understanding of the college experience, limited access to financial resources, and limited support networks.
 However, many first-generation college students overcome these challenges and go on to achieve great success in their academic and professional careers.
 Being a first-generation college student is often seen as a point of pride and a testament to a student’s determination and hard work.

 As a first generation college student, you may face unique challenges in navigating the college experience.
 At Rider University, we understand these challenges and are here to support you every step of the way.
 This resource page is designed specifically to provide you with the tools and resources you need to succeed both academically and personally.